antonmry/jexler/side/guide/guide.md

 But adding a delay after the startup of each jexler resolved the issue.
-To activate this workaround, set a Java System Property with name `net.jexler.start.wait.ms` and value set to the time in ms to wait after each jexler start.
+To activate this workaround, set a Java System Property with name `net.jexler.start.wait.ms` and set it to the time in ms to wait after each jexler start.

 I have not been able to reproduce the issue in a unit test,